jcabrera2502/PLSLParser/README.md

 14. LogicExpr ::= Expr (= | > | <) Expr
 15. Var ::= IDENT
 16. Factor ::= IDENT | ICONST | RCONST | SCONST | (Expr)

+To use the interpreter provide it a text file filled with code to be interpreted, and run the interpreter with the filename added as a command line argument.
+A sample program is provided for testing.